bkyalo/bkyalo/README.md

 🔬 Curiosity drives me, and I'm always up for a challenge.
 As a dedicated Researcher, I'm committed to staying at the forefront of technology trends and implementing cutting-edge solutions that push boundaries.

 ✨ Feel free to explore my world of innovation and creativity on my portfolio: mwarabudev.com.
-If you're ready to collaborate, brainstorm, or simply chat about all things tech, don't hesitate to reach out at johnmwarabuchone@gmail.com.
+If you're ready to collaborate, brainstorm, or simply chat about all things tech, don't hesitate to reach out at bentito@werevu.co.ke

 🚀 Let's code, design, and innovate together to shape a digital future that's both functional and beautiful!